Bavarian Woman Smothers Eight Babies

 Andrea is only being charged with four of the eight deaths.
 The bodies of the other four babies were too decomposed to determine whether or not they were actually alive at birth.

 The court has not yet made a determination about Andrea, although it has gone to trial.
 They must determine what type of frame of mind she was in at the times of the killings, and whether or not they can hold her criminally responsible.
 Perhaps she was insane.
-Or perhaps she was just depraved.
+Or perhaps just depraved.
 The German baby deaths would shock the world, and it would go down in the books as one of the worst infanticide cases.

 In the end, whatever happens to Andrea and her husband, justice will be served.
 But, justice can never give back the lives of the eight babies who may have grown up to become postal workers or nurses, mothers and fathers, sisters and brothers.
 And with the finality of their cruel and inhumane deaths, their brief lives are condensed into newspaper reports and the sad stories we tell.